Being a Woman and an Athlete, a Precarious Cohabitation

 Emphasize the need for clinicians and support staff to undertake menstrual cycle profiling, monitoring, and

-Continue to develop awareness, openness, knowledge and understanding of the menstrual cycle.”
+Continue to develop awareness, openness, knowledge, andknowledge understanding of the menstrual cycle.”

-And more to these hormone-related problems, it’s essential to understand that in addition to being an athlete and a woman, being a woman from minority diversity makes intersectionality more complicated.
+And more to these hormone-related problems, it’s essential to understand that in addition to being an athlete and a woman, being a woman from a minority diversity complicates intersectionality.
 The reason is that they also face racial and cultural challenges.
-No wonder both Simon Biles and Naomi Osaka expressed the hardship in terms of pressure.
+No wonder both Simon Biles and Naomi Osaka expressed hardship in terms of pressure.
 Miss Osaka said, “I definitely feel like there was a lot of pressure for this.”
 And in the words of Miss Biles: “I truly do feel like I have the weight of the world on my shoulders at times.
 I know I brush it off and make it seem like pressure doesn’t affect me but damn, sometimes it’s hard, hahaha!”

 • Findlay RJ, Macrae EHR, Whyte IY, et al. How the menstrual cycle and menstruation affect sporting performance: experiences and perceptions of elite female rugby players British Journal of Sports Medicine 2020; 54:1108–1113.